italian dessert recipes

 bourbon ball recipe

 This bourbon ball recipe packs a punch!
-It's strong enough that while shaping I can feel the coolness from the alcohol on my hands.
+When I'm shaping the cookies I can feel the coolness of the bourbon on my hands.

 Bourbon Ball Recipe